Built in 1970, by Bludworth Shipyard of Corpus Christi, Texas (hull #71) as the Mister Richard for Jackson Marine Corporation of Houston, Texas.

 Seahorse Marine had been founded by the Arthur Levey family as Arthur Levey Boat Company after World War II.
 The company was later acquired by Petrolane Natural Gas of Belding, Mississippi.
 Where the company was renamed Seahorse Marine.
 In 1985, Petrolane was acquired by Texas Eastern of Houston, Texas.
 Which was a larger natural gas company.
 However, in the fall of 1986, Texas Eastern traded the company to Zapata Gulf Marine for an exchange of stock.

-The tug was then acquired by Hale Container Transport of Baltimore, Maryland.
+In 1988, the tug was acquired by Hale Container Transport Lines of Baltimore, Maryland.
 Where she was renamed as the Ashley Hale.

-When Hale Transport lines was dissolved, the tug was acquired by Allied Transportation of Norfolk, Virginia.
+In 1992, when Hale Transport lines was dissolved.
+The tug was acquired by the Allied Transportation Company of Norfolk, Virginia.
 Where she was renamed as the Falcon.

-In 2012, Allied Transportation was acquired the Kirby Corporation of Channelview, Texas.
+In 2012, the Allied Transportation Company was acquired the Kirby Corporation of Channelview, Texas.
 Where the tug retained her name.